iotbzh/DEPRECATED_xds-server/README.md

 interface over HTTP and also provides a Web dashboard to configure projects and execute only _(for now)_ basics commands.

-XDS-server also uses [Syncthing](https://syncthing.net/) tool to synchronize projects files from user machine to build server machine.
+XDS-server also uses [Syncthing](https://syncthing.net/) tool to synchronize projects files from user machine to build server machine or container.

 > **NOTE**: For now, only Syncthing sharing method is supported to synchronize projects files.